nommiin/CustomFeats/README.md

 # CustomFeats
-A mod that allows you to create custom feats in Forager via mods.
+A mod template that allows you to create custom feats in Forager via mods.
 Press TAB to view your feats and their progress.

 ## Concept
-This mod allows you to create custom feats that have their own names, descriptions, track progress per save-file, and view which feats are unlocked along with their progress in the custom UI.
+This mod template allows you to create custom feats that have their own names, descriptions, track progress per save-file, and view which feats are unlocked along with their progress in the custom UI.
+Provided are 3 example feats; one that instantly unlocks, one that unlocks after progress is being set for it, and one that unlocks via an update script.

 ## How To Use
 1. Download the mod files from [here](https://github.com/nommiin/CustomFeats/archive/master.zip) and copy them into your mods directory!